-Professional Teacher Edu ıcation
+Professional Teacher Edu cation

-Core 39
+Core 41

 EDLS 363 Clinical Experience 2

-SCED 441 Methods of Teaching Sec condary
+SCED 441 Methods of Teaching Sec ondary

 School Science 3

 BIO 371 Techniques of Biological

-Preparation 1
+Preparation 2

-Hours credit: 45
+Hours credit: 48

 The student must meet with the departmental PTE Committee for evaluation before admittance into the program.
 In addition, the student must plan a program which will develop knowledge and skills in chemistry, physics, earth sciences, and mathematics in order to meet certification requirements.
+Student must demonstrate competence in the Biological Sciences before receiving departmental recommendation for Supervised Teaching.
+A minor is not required.